srlinuxeurope/DCFPartnerHackathon/README.md

 ssh admin@clab-srl-generic-leaf1
 ```

-#### Accessing the lab via Internet
+#### Accessing the nodes via the public network

-Each public cloud instance has a port-range (50000 - 51000) exposed towards the Internet, as lab nodes spin up, a public port is dynamically allocated by the docker daemon on the public cloud instance.
+Each VM instance has a port-range (50000 - 51000) exposed towards the public network, as lab nodes spin up, a public port is dynamically allocated by the docker daemon on the VM instance.
-You can utilize those to access the lab services straight from your laptop via the Internet.
+You can utilize those to access the lab services straight from your laptop via the public network.

-With the `show-ports` command executed on a VM you get a list of mappings between external and internal ports allocated for each node of a lab:
+With the `show-ports (*)` command executed on a VM you get a list of mappings between external and internal ports allocated for each node of a lab:

 ```
 ~$ show-ports